Olympe de Gouges: Revolutionary politics

-Gouges opposed the execution of Louis XVI of France (which took place on 21 January 1793), partly out of opposition to capital punishment and partly because she favored constitutional monarchy.
+De Gouges opposed the execution of Louis XVI (which took place on 21 January 1793), partly out of opposition to capital punishment and partly because she favored constitutional monarchy.
 This earned her the ire of many hard-line republicans, even into the next generation—such as the 19th-century historian Jules Michelet, a fierce apologist for the Revolution, who wrote, "She allowed herself to act and write about more than one affair that her weak head did not understand."
-Michelet opposed any political participation by women and thus disliked Gouges.
+Michelet opposed any political participation by women and thus disliked de Gouges.
 In December 1792, when Louis XVI was about to be put on trial, she wrote to the National Assembly offering to defend him, causing outrage among many deputies.
-In her letter she argued that he had been duped–that he was guilty as a king, but innocent as a man, and that he should be exiled rather than executed.
+In her letter she argued that he had been duped—that he was guilty as a king, but innocent as a man, and that he should be exiled rather than executed.

-Gouges was associated with the Gironde faction, who were targeted by the more radical Montagnard faction.
+Olympe de Gouges was associated with the Gironde faction, which ultimately led to her being executed.
 After the execution of Louis XVI she became wary of Robespierre's Montagnard faction and in open letters criticized their violence and summary killings.
+She did not go to the guillotine for her feminism, as many might think.
+Instead her crime was spreading Federalism as a replacement for Montagnard revolutionary central rule.
+Revolutionary rule during the Terror was accompanied by emphasis on masculine public political authority that resulted, for example, in the expulsion of women from Jacobin clubs.